IKIM-Essen/ClusterDocs/README.md

 ## Production status

 This is a publication candidate, not a claim that every local command has already been validated against the production RCC configuration.
 Before publication, administrators must complete the local values and run the tests in `ADMIN_CHECKLIST.md`.

+Run `python tools/rollout_readiness.py` for a machine-readable exit status and an itemized list of known launch blockers.
+A normal content validation pass is necessary but does not mean the site is production-ready.

 The statistical and DNA examples are educational.
 They are not validated clinical pipelines and do not replace study-design, statistical, bioinformatics, data-protection, or clinical review.